ZeyadShawki/Movies-App/README.md

-# Flutter Clean Architecture Example
+# Movies App With Clean Architecture

 This project demonstrates the implementation of **Movies App With Clean Architecture** in a Flutter application.
 The goal is to provide a clear, scalable structure by separating concerns into distinct layers, improving maintainability, testability, and scalability.

+## ScreenShots

 ## Table of Contents